Noisysl/How-to-install-OpenClaw-with-Wsl-on-Windows-11/README.md

 # How-to-install-OpenClaw-with-Wsl-on-Windows-11

-Open PowerShell as Administrator and run: wsl --install
+First Open PowerShell as Administrator and run: wsl --install